‘Camp’ Camp was the dream of our founder and original Director, Bill Cole.

 Year 10

-Kerry Riffle and former Asst.
-Director Susan “Clink” Clinkenbeard become Camp’s new Owners/Directors, joined by Financial Director, Kevin Mihal, and welcome 193 Campers & Staff.
-The week again runs Sunday to Sunday, as it will continue to do through 2024, as the shortened Staff Training is adopted on a permanent basis.
+Bill Cole steps down as Owner/Director, and Kerry Riffle and former Asst.
+Director Susan “Clink” Clinkenbeard become Camp’s new Owners/Directors, joined by Financial Director, Kevin Mihal.
+They welcome 193 Campers & Staff.
 Camper fees are $825-$950, and Staff Fees are formalized into the current structure (Staff I, Staff II, etc.) with those fees ranging from $125-$675.

 August 23-30, 2009